mattjennings/svelte-pixi/docs/src/pages/components/tiling-sprite.md

 <script>
   import * as PIXI from 'pixi.js'
   import { onMount } from 'svelte'
-  import { Pixi, TilingSprite, Preloader } from 'svelte-pixi'
+  import { Pixi, TilingSprite, Loader } from 'svelte-pixi'

   const app = new PIXI.Application({
     width: 400,